dsyer/nix-cloud/README.md

 instance_name = test-719c6...
 ```

-You can verify with `gcloud` that the instance is running:
+You can verify with `gcloud` that the instance is running, and then SSH in:

 ```
 $ gcloud compute instances list
 NAME                 ZONE            MACHINE_TYPE                 PREEMPTIBLE  INTERNAL_IP  EXTERNAL_IP   STATUS
 test-719c6...        europe-west2-c  n1-standard-1                             10.154.0.8   35.197.203.4  RUNNING
 $ ssh -i ~/.ssh/google_compute_engine `terraform output instance_ip`
-dsyer@test$
+dsyer@test:~$
 ```

+## Tear Down

-Unfortunately you can't use Terrafrom to [stop an instance](https://github.com/terraform-providers/terraform-provider-aws/issues/22) so you have to go to `gcloud` to do that:
+Unfortunately you can't use Terraform to [stop an instance](https://github.com/terraform-providers/terraform-provider-aws/issues/22) so you have to go to `gcloud` to do that:

 ```
 $ gcloud compute instances stop --zone europe-west2-c test